afoninsky/noolite/README.md

 Please refer to the module documentation for the extended use.
 Set of command may be various.

+## Hint
+To have access on device from common user add rule to udev.
+For example to /etc/udev/rules.d/50-noolite.rules next line:
+ATTRS{idVendor}=="16c0", ATTRS{idProduct}=="05df", SUBSYSTEMS=="usb", ACTION=="add", MODE="0666", GROUP="plugdev"
+And add your user to plugdev group: sudo usermod <user> -a -G plugdev

 ## License

 Copyright (c) 2015.
 Licensed under the Apache 2.0 license.